 He started 2015 with the Tampa A team but ended the season back with the Thunder.
-Between the two teams, he played in 127 games for an average of .262 with 31 RBI’s and with three home runs.
+He played in 127 games between the two teams for an average of .262 with 31 RBI’s and three home runs.
 He was an invitee to 2016 spring training but spent the season with the Thunder.
 He began the 2017 season with Scranton Wilkes/Bare but was called up to the Stadium on June 27.
 He ended up taking the shuttle between the Rail Riders and the Yankees multiple times.
 He was finally called up for the rest of the season on the 4th of September.
-He batting .310 for the Rail Riders but .155 for the Yankees in just 30 games.
+He batted .310 for the Rail Riders but .155 for the New York Yankees in just 30 games.
 During the 2018 season, he was back and forth between the teams again.
-During the winter he played in the Arizona fall league where he worked on his outfield skills.
+He played in the Arizona fall league during the winter, where he worked on his outfield skills.

-In 2019 he started his season with the Rail Riders but has been up and down again.
-While at Scranton Wade has been honing his outfield skills while his natural position is as a shortstop.
-As it turns out Wade is a pretty good utility player even playing second base, although isn’t the greatest hitter.
-He is still young and still developing.
+In 2019 he started his season with the Rail Riders but had been up and down again.
+While at Scranton, Wade has been honing his outfield skills while his natural position is shortstop.
+As it turns out, Wade is a pretty good utility player, even playing second base, although he isn’t the greatest hitter.
+He is still young at 26, and still developing.
 Wade was again called up when the roster expanded and made some exciting catches in left field.

 Wade is the super-utility player that can take over if Gleyber Torres falters as the shortstop.
 He can play at second and in the outfield with better than average fielding percentages.
-This year he can be a huge factor with the automatic man on second in extra innings games.
-With his team-leading speed on the bases, he can score from second on a hit or sac fly.
+In addition, he can score from first or second on a hit or sac fly with his team-leading speed on the bases.
 Yankee manager Aaron Boone recently sung the praises of Wade.

-Wade is not married and there are no scandals attached to his name.
+Wade is not married, and there are no scandals attached to his name.
 In the offseason, he lives in southern California.
 He has an older brother Kyle.
 Tyler attributes his hard-working style to his military father.
-He became a Yankee fan at the age of ten when going on a family trip to Cooperstown he got to see a Yankee game at the Old Stadium.
+He became a New York Yankee fan at the age of ten when going on a family trip to Cooperstown; he got to see a Yankee game at the Old Stadium.
 In that game, he got to see Derek Jeter do his famous jump throw.